 "I print toys, gadgets, and organizers."

-"I print functional parts, prototypes, and cosplay."
+"I print functional parts, prototypes, jigs, brackets, and fixtures."

 Which Printer is Right for You?